finnito/Science/content/12phy/as91173/5-series-and-parallel-circuits.md

 ---

-Calculate the values for each voltmeter and ammeter.
+Calculate the values for each voltmeter, ammeter, as well as the total resistance of the circuit.

 ![](../assets/7-dc-1.png){width=75%}